Skyscanner/backpack/UNRELEASED.md

   - New `timeStone` prop for controlling time.
 See &lt;link to docs site&gt;.

 - bpk-component-banner-alert:
-  - New `showIcon` prop for showing/hiding banner type icon.
+  - New `customBannerIcon` prop for showing a custom banner icon.

 **Fixed:**